invisibleroads/invisibleroads-tutorials/life-dance.rst

 - Basic in two hand open position
 - Man breaks with his left foot back
 - Man steps forward with left foot while his right hand releases her left hand and pushes woman's outstretched right arm forward so that woman spins clockwise as man turns enchufla around and facing the woman so that man and woman have switched positions
-- (Optional shine) Man drags his right toe in a clockwise circle on the floor in front of him, then hop flares his left leg out with the toe pointed diagonally right
 - Man left steps forward